 Everything you could want: within campus, the opportunities to explore and grow at every turn; just outside the gates, a bustling city full of culture and inspiration.

 Homewood has it all—green quads, brick pathways, and “The Beach” used for sunbathing, studying, and socializing.
-And just outside the campus gate waits the bustling, energetic city of Baltimore, Maryland.

 With a traditional campus feel and big city amenities, it’s where Johns Hopkins students live, research, learn, and play.